Churchill Special School SEND Information Report

 - Class teachers conduct writing assessments with pupils within the classroom environment.

-- Additionally pupils may be assessed by the Educational Psychologist if a pupil is experiencing difficulties in learning, behaviour or social adjustment.
+- Additionally pupils may be assessed by the Educational Psychologist if a pupil is experiencing difficulties in learning or social adjustment.

 - We may make referrals to our school nurse to ensure that pupils are safe and comfortable whilst at school and that their health needs provide limited barriers to them accessing the curriculum.